 JMCS has plans to incorporate a uniform method of progress monitoring and tracking, including updating our SIS and utilizing features we have not previously relied upon.
 Student advisories indicated that they would like regular communication from teachers or staff on their progress.
-Starting in 2024-25 JMCS will have TOSAs who will work with students as graduation advisors, providing goal setting and graduation planning, as well as tracking progress.
-In addition, the updated version of the JMCS Student Achievement Plan will be finalized during summer 2024 and shared out more broadly next school year as revisions to key aspects and piloting wrap up.
+JMCS TOSAs began working with students as graduation advisors, providing goal setting and graduation planning, as well as tracking progress.
+In addition, the updated version of the JMCS Student Achievement Plan will be finalized during summer 2025 and shared out more broadly next school year as revisions to key aspects and piloting wrap up.
 This will include a-g tracking, transition planning, and a "Demonstration of Readiness", which includes aspects of academics and life skills such as financial literacy and digital literacy.
+To facilitate programming consistency JMCS will use CSI funds to employ a temporary Coordinator of Academic programs to manage and oversee delivery of student academics.
+This role will include workshops during PD and coaching with teachers to enhance efficacy in remedial education as well as grade-level and a-g level course materials and instruction.